It can be hard to find the sweet spot when making an offer on a home, but the home-buying process involves more than naming a price.

 A counteroffer puts the ball back in the buyer’s court for approval, rejection, or another counteroffer, and it can keep going back and forth until both parties agree to the terms and sign the document or one party calls it a day.

 What If You Change Your Mind?

-The contingencies are there to give you a way out in the event of some unforeseen issue, but what if you just decide you don’t want the house?
+Contingencies give you a way out in the event of some unforeseen issue, but what if you just decide you don’t want the house?

-Although the laws vary by state on this topic as well, in most instances a buyer is allowed to withdraw an offer right up until the moment the offer is accepted, However, once the offer document is signed by both parties, it’s considered a binding agreement.
+Although the laws vary by state on this topic as well, in most instances a buyer is allowed to withdraw an offer until the moment the offer is accepted, However, once the offer document is signed by both parties, it’s considered a binding agreement.

 SoFi Home Loans

 Terms, conditions, and state restrictions apply.
 SoFi Home Loans are not available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.